 Prader-Willi Syndrome affects approximately 1 in 10,000 people.
 Most individuals suffering from this disorder are missing a small portion of chromosome 15 which appears to come from the paternal side of the family.
 When a small portion of chromosome 15 is missing and comes from the maternal side, the person may suffer from Angelman Syndrome.

 The most effective form of treatment for people suffering from Prader-Willi Syndrome is behavior modification.
 In general, medications do not appear to be very effective for these individuals.

-Angelman syndrome is a genetic disorder that affects the nevrous system.
-Initial symptoms of this disorder typically manifests in the first year of life and become more apparent through early childhood.
+Angelman syndrome is a genetic disorder that affects the nervous system.
+Initial symptoms of this disorder typically manifest in the first year of life and become more apparent through early childhood.
 It is estimated that Angelman syndrome occurs in roughly every one in 15,000 people.
-Similarly to Prader Willi Syndrome, this disorder derives from a missing portion of chromosme 15, but unlike Prader Willi this deficit comes from the maternal side.
+Similarly to Prader Willi Syndrome, this disorder derives from a missing portion of chromosome 15, but unlike Prader Willi, this deficit comes from the maternal side.

 Angelman syndrome is commonly characterized by: